 - Advisory roles in other business and law related contexts

-This program is suitable for graduates who have previously studied law in some capacity.
-Admissions preference is given to students with the following qualifications:
+- This program is suitable for graduates who have previously studied law in some capacity.
+Admissions preference is given to students who can demonstrate one of the following qualifications:

-- Masters 1 or 2 law degree from EHEA country
+- Masters 1 or 2 law degree from a country within the European Higher Education Area (EHEA)

 - OR Undergraduate law degree from EHEA country AND proof of relevant work experience